 I Want Fries With That!
 5 Great Diners for Kids and Families in New Jersey

 Diners are right up there with all of the things you’d expect to find in NJ, like boardwalks by the beach, saltwater taffy, shopping malls and great views of Manhattan.
-And it goes without saying that diners are probably some of the best joints to visit with kids – they’re loud, crowded, cheap and charmingly unsophisticated.
-Plus, diverse menus mean that everyone can order up exactly what they’re in the mood for (which basically means less complaining and whining for tired parents!)
+And it goes without saying that diners are probably some of the best joints to visit with kids – loud, crowded, cheap and charmingly unsophisticated.
+Plus, diverse menus mean that everyone can order exactly what they’re in the mood for (which basically means less complaining and whining for tired parents!)

 So how do you distinguish a great diner from a so-so one?
 All of the joints below stand out from the pack for a number of reasons.
 Maybe they’re family-owned and operated (doing everything with just a little extra love), maybe they take the time to make everything from scratch or maybe the food is just that darn good!
-Read on for our pick of diner favorites for NJ kids and their families:
+Read on for our pick of diner favorites for NJ families:

 Mustache Bill’s Diner (Barnegat Light, NJ)